DanielHara/AI-email-newsletter/README.md

 # AI-email-newsletter
-Use AI to create a newletter
+Use AI to create a newsletter

 Side project to use AI to create a newsletter, built with TypeScript and React, running on node